 —J. M. Coetzee, Foe, Penguin Books, 1987

-The setting of the lecture: “Robinson Crusoe as Masculine fantasy” by Dr. Martin Mühlheim at Kunst(Zeug)Haus
+The setting of the lecture: eight images have been part of the lecture “Robinson Crusoe as Masculine fantasy” by Dr. Martin Mühlheim at Kunst(Zeug)Haus

 Lecture by Dr. Martin Mühlheim : Robinson Crusoe as a Fantasy of Masculinity